amanpreetsingh459/amanpreetsingh459.github.io/about.md

   - Making good use of cloud resources for building data pipeline for machine learning workflows in GCP and/or AWS

 - Achievements:
   - Winner of the EMNLP 2020, FIFTH CONFERENCE ON MACHINE TRANSLATION (WMT20) competition in the similar language translation task category.
-Link to the paper of solution description: [http://www.statmt.org/wmt20/pdf/2020.wmt-1.52.pdf](http://www.statmt.org/wmt20/pdf/2020.wmt-1.52.pdf)
+Link to the published paper of solution: [http://www.statmt.org/wmt20/pdf/2020.wmt-1.52.pdf](http://www.statmt.org/wmt20/pdf/2020.wmt-1.52.pdf)
   - Developed an automated solution using machine learning for the L1 and L2 (L3) workflows of ITSM (IT service Management) tools e.g. &quot;Service Now&quot;, &quot;Remedy&quot;
     - Success measure: Eliminated the manual task of assigning the ticket to the right analyst and correct resolving agency
   - Developed an automatic mail tagging system using machine learning and deployed it as an add-in in MS Outlook